Hippocratic Oath

 The Hippocratic Oath is an oath of ethics historically taken by physicians.
 It is one of the most widely known of Greek medical texts.
 In its original form, it requires a new physician to swear, by a number of healing gods, to uphold specific ethical standards.
 The oath is the earliest expression of medical ethics in the Western world, establishing several principles of medical ethics which remain of paramount significance today.
 These include the principles of medical confidentiality and non-maleficence.
-As the seminal articulation of certain principles that continue to guide and inform medical practice, the ancient text is of more than historic and symbolic value.
+As the foundational expression of certain principles that continue to guide and inform medical practice, the ancient text is of more than historic and symbolic value.
 It is enshrined in the legal statutes of various jurisdictions, such that violations of the oath may carry criminal or other liability beyond the oath's symbolic nature.

-The original oath was written in Ionic Greek, between the fifth and third centuries BC.
-Although it is traditionally attributed to the Greek doctor Hippocrates and it is usually included in the Hippocratic Corpus, some modern scholars do not regard it as having been written by Hippocrates himself.

 Text of the oath

-Earliest surviving copy

-The oldest partial fragments of the oath date to circa AD 275.
-The oldest extant version dates to roughly the 10th–11th century, held in the Vatican Library.
-A commonly cited version, dated to 1595, appears in Koine Greek with a Latin translation.
-In this translation, the author translates "πεσσὸν" to the Latin "fœtum."